Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

 If you can remove the physical connection, this is preferred and can be done so after enabling PXE on the PCIe cards.

-If you want to disable the connection, you will need to login to your respective leaf switch.
+If you want to disable the connection, you will need to log in to your respective leaf switch.

 1. Connect to the leaf switch using serial or SSH connections.